Uberspace/lab/source/guide_pleroma.rst

  [isabell@stardust ~]$ ./configure --prefix=$HOME/opt/postgresql/ --with-python PYTHON=/usr/bin/python2 --without-readline --with-uuid=e2fs
  [isabell@stardust ~]$

 In PostgreSQL you need a database with your username as name.
-Otherwise there is an error when you create the database for pleroma.
+Otherwise there is an error when you create the database for pleroma with the later generated script.

 .. warning:: Please replace ``<username>`` with your Uberspace username created in :lab:`PostgreSQL <guide_postgresql>`!